davekaj/scrape-snapshot/README.md

-# scrap-snapshot
+# scrape-snapshot
-Scraps snapshot to pin the IPFS files to your own node
+Scrapes snapshot to pin the IPFS files to your own node